 a bit tough – if they were indeed looking for a more ecologically

-One of the convenient things about studying cane toads is that the general public really cares about them, and so people watch out for the advancing toad invasion front.
+One of the benefits of studying cane toads is that the general public really care about them, and so people watch out for the advancing toad invasion front.
 As a result, we have really detailed information – from postal surveys and so forth – to show exactly how fast the toads have spread through Australia, and where they have gone.

-Why are the toads moving faster and faster?
-It’s probably a direct
+Why are the toads moving faster?
+It’s due to the

-fastest-moving animals.
-And the next generation, the only animals at
+animals.
+And the next generation, the only animals at the invasion front are

-from 10 km per year in the early years, through to 50 km per year today.
+are accelerating – from 10 km per year in the early years, through to 50 km per

 Listen to Rick talking with ABC Radio's Tony Eastley on the AM program about the toad invasion.